paulliwali/basketball-stats/README.md

 - Assumptions:
     - Eras/decades will influence the weights on the different inputs, so use some years of the same era as test to predict other years of the same era
     - There might not be enough test data if the eras/decades are separated into cohorts
+    - Maybe loose the all-NBA status to all-star status for lottery picks
 - Input data format:

 |player_name|isSucessful|physical-stats|basic-stats|advanced-oStats|advanced-dStats|conference|
 |=============================================================================================|
 |Player A   |True       |###, ###, ### |###, ###, #|#, ###, ###, # |###, ###, ###  |100000000 |

-[] Gather csv file with 1st round playeer's college data for 2005 to 2015 [] Create a rough NN with this
+[x] Gather csv file with 1st round playeer's college data for 2005 [x] Create a rough NN with this
+[] Gather csv file of all other data
 [] Test the hypothesis